bondms/bondms.github.io/_posts/2020-10-02-ev-charging.md

 * 3-phase, 16 Amp (11 kW).
 * 1-phase, 32 Amp (7.2 kW).

-Although the first cable is rated to a higher power, there are cases where using the second cable may provide a fast charging rate (such as in the first of these scenarios):
+Although the first cable is rated to a higher power, there are cases where using the second cable may provide a faster charging rate (such as in the first of these scenarios):

 * 7 kW, 1-phase charger:
     * The first cable provides only 3 kW.
 The 16 Amp limitation prevents full use of the one available phase.
     * The second cable provides the full 7 kW.
 * 11 kW, 3-phase charger:
     * The first cable provides the full 11 kW.
     * The second cable provides 3.6 kW.
+The cable's single phase prevents use of the the other two phases.
 * 22 kW, 3-phase charger:
     * The first cable provides 11 kW.
 The cable's 16 Amp limit applies to each phase.
     * The second cable provides 7.2 kW.
 The cable's single phase prevents use of the the other two phases.